thoughtbot/factory_bot/GETTING_STARTED.md

 you would expect.
 If you need to access the evaluator in a factory_girl callback, you'll need to declare a second block argument (for the evaluator) and access transient attributes from there.

+If you need to set the default value of a transient attribute using another factory (which is uncommon, and should generally be avoided), be sure to put it in a block rather than passing it directly as an argument to the attribute.
+If passed as an argument, it will be evaluated immediately upon loading of your testing environment, which can cause issues that prevent your specs from running.

 Method Name / Reserved Word Attributes
 -------------------------------